 In Florida alone, 1,281 dog bite victims submitted claims to insurance for damages in a single year.
 That means six out of every 100,000 Floridians filed dog bite injury claims.

 These injuries can be expensive to treat.
-The average cost of treating a dog bite injury in Florida was nearly $44,000 in 2018–down slightly from treatment costs in prior years, but still significant.
+The average cost of treating a dog bite injury in Florida was nearly $44,000 in a recent year–down slightly from treatment costs in prior years, but still significant.

 What is My Dog Bite Case Worth?